hijoput4/SharingWare/readme.md

 ### 3- Where do I download clean games?

     Use: https://cs.rin.ru/     -clean steam files, must apply steam emu; latest downloads/versions and obscure steam games available.
 This is the source for repacks.
+You need an account.
     Use: https://forum.torrminatorr.com/    -mostly GoG games (good alternative to gog-games.to) but you need an account.

     Other sites you can use: